Copy Files to Bucket

-As soon as a file has completed uploading to the Media Library, it will be copied to S3 as well.
-This setting does not copy attachments to S3 that were uploaded to the Media Library before WP Offload Media was installed.
-You need to use the uploader (not available in the Lite version) to accomplish that.
+As soon as a file has completed uploading to the Media Library, it will be copied to your cloud storage bucket as well.
+This setting does not copy attachments to the bucket that were uploaded to the Media Library before WP Offload Media was installed.
+You need to use the Offload Tool (not available in the Lite version) to accomplish that.

-Rewrites local URLs to be served from S3, CloudFront or another domain.
+Rewrites local URLs to be served from your Amazon S3 or DigitalOcean Spaces bucket, CloudFront or another CDN, or a custom domain.

-By default rewritten URLs use the S3 format, e.g.
+By default rewritten URLs use the raw bucket URL format, e.g.

 https://s3.amazonaws.com....
 If you have enabled CloudFront, another CDN, or are using a CNAME, you can set that domain with this setting.
 Where has the old interface gone?

-Organize the uploads in year and month folders on S3.
+Organize the uploads in year and month folders in the bucket.
 For example,

-Control the protocol of the S3 URLs.
+Control the protocol of the cloud storage URLs.
 The default will be the protocol of the page the attachment is on, but you can set it to be always HTTPS.

 Remove Files From Server

-Removes the files from the local server once they have been offloaded to S3.
+Removes the files from the local server once they have been offloaded to cloud storage.
 This can help reduce HDD space on the site’s server.
 There are possible issues around compatibility with other plugins when enabling this setting, as they may rely on access the local file.

-Ensures that files are uploaded to S3 with a unique path.
+Ensures that files are offloaded to the bucket with a unique path.
 This is a cache-busting technique especially helpful when using CloudFront and other CDNs to make sure the latest version of a file is served.